South Carolina Car Accident Lawyers

 - Cost of future medical care.
 Many clients will need extensive medical treatment after their case is settled or tried.
 The future cost to treat these injuries has to be figured so there is money in reserve to pay for more doctor visits, physical therapy, occupational therapy, medical equipment costs, and medication.

 - Lost wages and future lost wages.
 Injured victims have the right to claim lost income and any future income they will be unable to earn because they are injured.

 - Household expenses.
 This cost can include the money to hire people to perform the tasks the victim would normally do.

-Our South Carolina clients come first at McGowan, Hood & Felder, LLC
+Our South Carolina clients come first at McGowan, Hood, Felder & Phillips, LLC

 Car accidents happen fast, but the effects can last a lifetime.
 You may be traveling along I-77 or I-26 when a drunk driver strikes you.
 A distracted driver may cause a rear end crash on Harden Street in Columbia or Route 16 in Forest Acres.
+A negligent driver may cause a crash that harms you, your child, or another loved one.
 Even if your injury does not seem serious at first, your injury can quickly worsen.
 That is why it is critical you seek immediate medical attention after an accident.